zzzprojects/docs/entityframework-extensions.net/pages/documentations/options-summary/logging.md

 - Debug bulk operations by reviewing executed SQL.
 - Capture logs for auditing or monitoring.
+- Inspect commands before and after they are executed.
 - Redirect SQL output into custom loggers like **NLog**, **Serilog**, or **log4net**.

 ---